 Furthermore, any evidence that law enforcement found while violating your rights may be suppressed in court.
 For example, if law enforcement did not have probable cause to search your vehicle and were not given consent by you, any evidence they find in a search could be suppressed.

-The attorneys at Berry Law understand what law enforcement can legally do during an investigation, a traffic stop, and questioning.
-If we find a violation of your rights led to your arrest, we can work to get the any related evidence suppressed.
+The attorneys at Berry Law understand what law enforcement can legally do during an investigation, traffic stop, and questioning.
+If we find a violation of your rights led to your arrest, we can work to get the related evidence suppressed.

 Work with an Omaha Criminal Defense Attorney Today

 Anyone facing a criminal allegation needs to take their situation seriously.
 Whether this is a defendant’s first time in trouble with the law or they are looking to avoid being labelled as a repeat offender, the potential consequences for a criminal conviction can be harsh.